olliefr/ofr-scratchpad/cloud-brands.md

 ## Storage and backup

-* [Veeam] modern data protection for modern challenges
+Apache [Cassandra] is the right choice when you need scalability and high availability without compromising performance.
+Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
+Cassandra's support for replicating across multiple datacenters is best-in-class, providing lower latency for your users and the peace of mind of knowing that you can survive regional outages.

-* [Ceph] provides CephFS &mdash; POSIX-compliant network file system.
+[Ceph] provides CephFS &mdash; POSIX-compliant network file system.
 Provides *Block*, *File*, and *Object*.

-* [Gluster] is a free and open source software scalable network file system.
+[Gluster] is a free and open source software scalable network file system.
 POSIX-compliant.
 Provides *Block*, *File*, and *Object*.

-* [Elastic Stack] that's Elasticsearch, Kibana, Beats, and Logstash (also known as the ELK Stack).
+[Elastic Stack] that's Elasticsearch, Kibana, Beats, and Logstash (also known as the ELK Stack).
 Reliably and securely take data from any source, in any format, then search, analyze, and visualize it in real time.

 [InfluxDB] is the open source time series database component of the *TICK Stack* (Telegraf, InfluxDB, Chronograf, Kapacitor).

+[Veeam] modern data protection for modern challenges.
+Backup.

 ## Key-value pair store